 What animation does it offer?
-A well-established streamer, Hulu came under the Disney umbrella with the corporation’s acquisition of Fox last year.
-The Mouse House intends to keep it alongside its forthcoming Disney+ service (see below), which will be aimed at younger audiences.
-This means that Hulu stands to benefit from the sheer weight of Disney’s teen and adult offerings.
+A well-established streamer, Hulu came under the Disney umbrella with the corporation’s acquisition of Fox in 2019.
+The House of Mouse intends to keep it alongside Disney+, which is aimed at younger audiences.
+This means that Hulu stands to benefit from the weight of Disney’s teen and adult offerings.
 As a taster of what’s to come, it recently greenlit four series and a special based on Marvel properties.

-The platform features plenty of blue-chip series — including South Park, Rick & Morty, Bob’s Burgers, and Teen Titans Go! — and commissions original works from interesting creators, such as the people behind Rick & Morty.
-It is home to Dreamworks’s entire film library, and is developing original series based on the company’s franchises (this arrangement is a little awkward now that Hulu is controlled by Disney, Dreamworks’s rival).
-A first-look deal covering anime titles from Funimation makes it arguably the best of these six platformx for fans of Japanese animation.
+Hulu is also home to Dreamworks Animation’s entire film library, and is developing original series based on the company’s franchises (this arrangement is a little awkward now that Hulu is controlled by Disney, Dreamworks’s rival).
+A first-look deal covering anime titles from Funimation makes it a good option for fans of Japanese animation.

 Any downsides?
 Hulu is only available in the U.S. and Japan, although Disney has indicated that it plans to bring it overseas in the near future.
-The need to distinguish it from Disney+ will probably restrict its offering of family fare.
-That said, the two services are expected to be combined in a discount package (alongside sports streamer ESPN+).
-Like Netflix and Amazon, Hulu could lose licensed content as rivals enter the field — for instance, Warnermedia may claim back Cartoon Network shows for HBO Max (see below).
+The need to distinguish it from Disney+ will probably restrict its offering of family fare, although the two services are available (alongside ESPN+) in a bundle.
+Like Netflix and Amazon, Hulu faces the challenge of building and sustaining its own brands, as licensed ones desert it.

 How much? $5.99/mo (with commercials), $11.99/mo (without)

-What animation will it offer?
-Of the heavyweight SVOD platforms yet to launch, only this one has to build its library of content from scratch.
+What animation does it offer?
+Of the heavyweight SVOD platforms, only this one is having to build its library of content from scratch.
 Good thing Apple is the second-largest company in the world by market cap.
 It is currently on an acquisition spree, and animation is certainly a part of its plans.

 Any downsides?
-From what we know, it looks like Apple’s animation strategy consists at this point of working with well-established brands and creators, particularly on the family side of things.
+Given the depth of Apple’s pockets, the animation slate is meager.
+The company’s strategy for the platform is still unclear — in animation, it has so far been working with well-established brands and creators, particularly on the family side of things.
 The company is playing it safe.
-It enters the SVOD market at a disadvantage, and so far it doesn’t seem to be using its considerable resources to distinguish itself.
+It entered the SVOD market at a disadvantage, and so far it hasn’t distinguished itself.
 To compete, it will have to forge the sorts of Hollywood connections enjoyed by Netflix or Hulu and/or thoroughly commit to original ideas from a wide range of creators.

 How much? $4.99/mo, or free for one year with purchase of new iPhone, iPad, or Apple TV

-What animation will it offer?
-Animation may not be front and center in NBCUniversal’s offering — the main selling points for now are a vast live-action library and live sports/news — but it still has an important place.
-The streamer will launch with a ready-made animated catalogue courtesy of NBCU subsidiaries Dreamworks Animation (DWA), Illumination Entertainment, and Universal Kids.
+What animation does it offer?
+NBCUniversal’s offering has rolled out to a limited group of Comcast subscribers, and will launch nationwide on July 15.
+Animation may not be front and center — the main selling points for now are a vast live-action library and live sports/news — but it still has an important place.
+The streamer will launch with a ready-made animated catalogue courtesy of NBCU subsidiaries Dreamworks Animation, Illumination Entertainment, and Universal Kids.

 Oh, and the service (in its most basic incarnation) will cost nothing at all.